 Emilia was used to seeing and hearing about people in the division dying.
 It was expected.
 But the thing was—as terrible as it sounded—she hadn’t known them.
 They were passing faces she would occasionally smile at or pass a packet of cigarettes to.
 But Otto—Otto was different.
 She knew Otto.

 But despite the dull pain in her chest, Emilia couldn’t shed a tear for him and she despised herself for it.
 It was like saying he hadn’t been important to her.
 And most of all she despised Marionette Engel for bringing her movement where it didn’t belong.
 If Emilia ever got the chance, she knew she would definitely…

 But where was the heart in that?

-After Captain Weingartner ushered back the crowd that had formed at the end of the cart, Emilia was ordered to follow after Cadence along with Gilbert, Stein, and Fischer.
-The second lieutenant was already out the door before the order was even made.
+After Hauptmann Weingartner ushered back the crowd that had formed at the end of the cart, Emilia was ordered to follow after Cadence along with Gilbert, Stein, and Fischer.
+The leutnant was already out the door before the order was even made.
 Emilia followed last behind Stein and Fischer.

-As she trailed behind them, she heard Lieutenant Wolff swear about losing sight of Cadence.
+As she trailed behind them, she heard Leutnant Wolff swear about losing sight of Cadence.
 Emilia stopped short then as she watched the trio stampede ahead with more fervor than before.